Work

 What was delivered?

-The restructured token architecture, the multi-level theming, Figma variables so designers stay on the system, a migration path that kept live platforms running, and the first tokenised components handed to development.
+The restructured token architecture, the multi-level theming, Figma variables so designers stay on the system, a migration path that kept live products running, and the first tokenised components handed to development.
 The engagement was ongoing.

 Why does the look change by age?

-Infinitas serves everyone from young pupils to teachers.
+Infinitas serves everyone from young learners to teachers.
 The brand should feel right for each, almost a different brand per age, while staying one maintainable system.
 Layered tokens make that possible from a single source.

 Get in touch